cjneidhart/brick/documentation.md

 // Link to the passage "Home"
 [[Home]]

+// Create a link that reads "Go to the Pond".
-// Link to the passage "Pond", with the link's text as "Go to the Pond" [[Go to the Pond->Pond]]
+// When clicked, the link will navigate to the passage "Pond".
+[[Go to the Pond->Pond]]
 [[Go to the Pond|Pond]]
 [[Pond<-Go to the Pond]]